 Within the stripping out, and pillaging of the previous empire we are introduced to some new Tumanbay talent like the Inquisitor Barakat.
 A ruthless hatchet man hiding behind his unquestionable faith, and allegiance to queen Mya who reminded me of the snake Kaa from Jungle Book.

 It is Barakat’s responsibility to root out heretics within the city, a job he seems to gleefully enjoy too much.
 And like an oil warning light coming on in your car in the middle of winter, you should be wary of Barakat.

 With the changes in senior management gone are the buzzing markets, and humdrum of the city only to be replaced with curfews, patrols, and eerie silence across this once thriving city of commerce.

 Life in Tumanbay under its new ownership is a bleak, shadow of its former self which now has all the hallmarks of a 20th-century Communist state in full purge effect!

 Don’t worry if you were a fan of the previous Tumanbay cast all of the likely suspects are back including Gregor, crafty Cadali, and general Qulan who is still wonderfully defiant as ever.
 Manel another character favourite of mine returns as a rebel fighter cross between Lara Croft & Princess Leia which was quite cool to follow.

 I really enjoyed the recap and detailed explanation for what happened to the character simply called ‘Boy’ from the first series.
-The lack of an in-depth explanation of what became of him within the podcast always left me wondering where did he disappear too.
-Of course John & Mike have this this covered within the audiobook version satisfying my own very niche curiosity.
+The lack of an in-depth explanation of what became of him within the podcast always left me wondering where he disappeared too.
+Of course, John & Mike have this covered within the audiobook version satisfying my own very niche curiosity.